ianstrang2/berkoTNF/docs/marketing_spec.md

 ## FOR PLAYERS
 ### Your football story, told properly.

-Capo turns your casual 5–7-a-side into a proper mini-league — the kind people actually care about.
+Capo turns your casual football game into a proper mini-league — the kind people actually care about.
 Every match counts.
 Every stat matters.
 Every streak becomes lore.
+It's the football stats app for casual players — a proper 5-a-side stats tracker that finally treats your weeknight games like they matter.

 ### Your AI-written player biography
 Capo watches your performances — games, goals, wins, losses, scoring runs, attendance, form, seasons — and turns them into a living football narrative.